Adyen/adyen-dotnet-api-library/README.md

 ⚠️ We advise against hard-coding or relying on specific enum integer values in your implementation, as they may break compatibility with future versions of this library.
 Use instead the string value of the enums.

-Upon upgrade check the Relesase Notes and the associated PRs to understand the changes and any potential impact on your integration.
+Upon upgrade check the Release Notes and the associated PRs to understand the changes and any potential impact on your integration.

 ## Using the library